Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 - decreased urination

 These conditions can also cause unusual fatigue.
-Visit your doctor if you think one of these conditions is getting your down:
+Consult a healthcare professional if you think one of these conditions is getting you down:

 - sleep apnea